ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 Use [canonical tags](https://support.google.com/webmasters/answer/139066?hl=en) to always use the `https://` version of a webpage.

+## Force users to connect to your site via HTTPS

+HTTP Strict Transport Security is a mechanism to force users to connect to your site securely, and avoid security downgrade attacks.
+[Read more about HSTS and how to implement](https://https.cio.gov/hsts/).

-## Add server-level 301 redirects from http to https
+## Add 301 redirects from HTTP to HTTPS

+Older clients don't support HSTS, so always 301 redirect HTTP requests to HTTPS.

-## Verify latest packages
+## Verify latest server packages

-Verify openssl and kernel are latest on server handling TLS for perf optimizations.
+The web server's system kernel and openssl packages should be updated to the latest for performance optimizations.

 ## Testing TLS